The Silence (1998 film)

 The Silence (سکوت, Сукут) is an Iranian–Tajik film from 1998.
 It is directed by Iranian film maker Mohsen Makhmalbaf.
 The movie is about a little boy who has the onerous task of earning money for his family, but is always enchanted and distracted by music.

 Synopsis

 Khorshid lives with his mother in a house near a river somewhere in Tajikistan.
 The landlord comes every morning to ask for the rent.
 Khorshid has to provide the money or else they'll have to leave.
 His blindness has given him an amazing skill in tuning musical instruments which gets him a job at an instrument making workshop.
 But Khorshid is mesmerized by sonorous music all the time; whenever he hears a great musician play, he loses track of time and place.
+On his way to the workshop, street musicians' performances captivate him, causing him to arrive late at work.
 This causes him to lose his place and have to work late.
 He struggles to find a balance between his love of music and his task as a breadwinner.